Choosing the right marine system

 All of these impact upon whether you need an 80 litre per hour solution, a 160 or a 240.
 If you only wish to run the genset for the shortest time possible you may wish to consider a 160 or 240 litre (per hour) solution.
 The pumps use a similar amount of power to run per hour regardless of litres produced.
 If you run your genset for more than 1-2 hours per day an 80 system may suffice.
-An average person uses 60 litres per day on a boat.
+An average person uses 40 litres per day on a boat.
 This obviously can fluctuate if you have family that love washing their hair or shower often.
 The goal is to replenish whatever size tank you have each day or two with the water used.
-So, if you have 4 people on board you may use 240 litres in a day.
-Our 80 system will need to run for 3 hours, our 160 system for 1.5 and our 240 litre per hour system for only an hour. p.s Our most popular systems are the 160 litres per hour ones.
+So, if you have 4 people on board you may use 160 litres in a day.
+Our 80 system will need to run for 2 hours, our 160 system for 1 and our 240 litre per hour system for less than an hour. p.s Our most popular systems are the 160 litres per hour ones.

-* Premium Italian Stainless Steel Ceramic Piston Triplex pump?
+* Our supplied Premium Stainless Steel Ceramic Piston Triplex pump?

-The K2 is supplied with our lowest price solutions and happily runs an 80 system.
-It's designed to last for only a few years but is covered by our initial 24 month warranty.
-If it fails after those 2 years it's only $99 to replace so it will take you 30-40 years to spend the same money on the K2 as you would have spent on the Italian Triplex one.
+The K2 Karcher will happily run our lowest price solutions and effectively runs an 80 system.
+It's designed to last for only a few years - up to 500 hours.
+If it fails it's only $150 to replace so it will take you about 10 years to spend the same money on the K2 as you would have spent on the Premium Triplex one.
 Our automated fresh water flush that comes with every system also helps the Karchers last longer as well as protecting the expensive RO membrane.
 Other companies charge over $500 for a similar 'add-on'.
 It's essential.
-The K2 is only suitable for spaces away from the hot engine room.
-The K4/5 Compact is the affordable workhorse of our solutions.
+The K4 is an affordable workhorse of our solutions.
 It's water-cooled (so great for those hot spaces) and this also reduces the pump noise.
-It's powerful enough to happily power the 80, 160 and 240 litre systems.
-Once again, if you replace this pump every 3 years you will take 10 years before you have spent the same amount as the Italian Triplex pump.
-Speaking of the Italian Triplex pump - the flagship of our fleet!
-Stainless steel valves.
+It's powerful enough to happily power the 80, 160 and 240 litre systems and will last up to 2,500 hours.
+That's a lot of water!
+Once again, if you replace this pump every 3 years you will take 10 years before you have spent the same amount as the Premium Triplex pump.
+Speaking of the Premium Triplex pump - the flagship of our fleet!
+Stainless steel manifold and valves.
 Ceramic pistons.
-IP56 rated motor (protected from water spray).
 If you are looking for many years of zero worries - this is the one for you and the best pump for all our systems - 80, 160 and 240.
-The K2 uses 1400w, K4/5 1900/2100w and Premium 1500w.
+Please do not olace the K2 in a hot space - unfortunately it just wont last.

-We have developed a remote control panel that measures 300mm x 300mm that will bring together all the switches, gauges, meters and controls to a central location.
+As you can see in our system images, there is a needle valve and pressure gauge on one end of the high pressure tube.
+That's our naked system and to operate the system you must go to wherever you have installed those tubes.
+If this is hard to get to, we have developed a remote control panel that measures 250mm w x 200mm h x 100mm d that will bring together all the switches, gauges, meters and controls to a central location.
 This allows you to have a stylish panel to run the system without having to open a hatch or having to enter a lazarette to turn the system on and off.
-They come in 3 colours - black, white or timber grain.
+They come in 2 colours - black or white.
 Of course the systems work perfectly without this option.